The Wolfram Engine is licensed per number of simultaneous uses (with each use enabled to invoke kernels to support parallelization).

 Direct access through Wolfram Desktop to your applications across Windows, Mac and Linux.

-Deploy and distribute a Wolfram Language application direct to any audience at any scale (includes form-based, CDF and linguistic interfaces).
+Deploy and distribute a Wolfram Language application direct to any audience at any scale (includes form-based, notebook and linguistic interfaces).

 Embed a deployed Wolfram Language application into another web environment to incorporate computational and analytical power.